DennisDao/CloudBible/Authentication.md

   - Can be assigned to multiple resource like VM
   - When the azure resource is deleted the user assigned identity it not deleted

+## How authentication works

+- Managed Identities: Within the Azure ecosystem managed identities is uses as a form of authentication, services can authenticated to one another without needing to store credential in code.
+- Azure Activite Directory (AAD): Service that's not within the Azure ecosystem can authenticate using AAD by using OAuth 2, this is commonly used for webapps, APIs and daemon services that need to interact with Azure resources.
+- Connection strings: API Keys and connection string can be used as form of authentication